Skip to main content

 • Fully encrypted and authenticated offline support for both cards and phones, simultaneously assuring the confidentiality and authenticity of access rights.

-• High memory and bandwidth efficiency, caching up to 1000 access rights and up to 250 groups in less than a megabyte.
+• High memory and bandwidth efficiency, caching up to 1000 access rights and up to 250 groups in less than 0.2 megabytes

 • Near real-time updates of changed credentials by synchronizing with the reader cache within minutes.